StuartLittlefair/rainbow/README.rst

 KNOWN_ISSUES
 -------------

-Currently one cannot fit data with GP red noise and use multiple threads.
+If you are using Mac OS X, and the Ureka python installation, you cannot fit data with GP red noise and use multiple threads.

-The limb darkening data file cannot be read by the current version of pyfits, meaning the limbdark.py script doesn't currently work.

 ADVANCED USAGE
 --------------